MemeLens: Multilingual Multitask VLMs for Memes: Introduction

 \section{Introduction}

 Memes are among the most widely shared forms of online content \cite{brody2023memesharing,Barnes2024}.
-By pairing an image with a small amount of overlaid text, memes can compactly communicate stance, sarcasm, in-group identity, or hostility.
-Their interpretation is inherently compositional: meaning emerges from the \emph{interaction} between the textual overlay and the visual scene (often mediated by background knowledge and cultural context), which often challenges purely textual or purely visual approaches.
-This has motivated a growing body of work on multimodal meme understanding, spanning hate and harassment \citep{kiela2020hatefulmemes,bui-etal-2025-multi3hate}, misogyny \citep{fersini-etal-2022-semeval}, affect and humor \citep{sharma-etal-2020-semeval}, \emph{figurative language} \citep{xu-2022-metmeme}, and persuasion techniques \citep{dimitrov-etal-2024-semeval,alam-etal-2024-armeme}.
+By pairing an image with a small amount of overlaid text, memes communicate stance, sarcasm, in-group identity, or hostility.
+Their interpretation is compositional: meaning emerges from the \emph{interaction} between the textual overlay and the visual scene, often mediated by background knowledge and cultural context, challenging purely textual or visual approaches.